MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/includes/8-summary.md

 In this module, you learned how to use Node.js with Visual Studio Code to:

-- Create a Azure Cosmos DB instance for a Node.js app
+- Create an Azure Cosmos DB instance for a Node.js app
 - Build a new Node.js app in Visual Studio Code
 - Add JavaScript code to work with Azure Cosmos DB

-You can now use Node.js to build applications that create, query, and maintain data in a Azure Cosmos DB.
+You can now use Node.js to build applications that create, query, and maintain data in an Azure Cosmos DB.

 [!include[](../../../includes/azure-sandbox-cleanup.md)]